Taegeun-Jeong/PhysicsNote/FusionPlasmaTheory/readme.md

 Instructor: Jong-Kyu Park

-This note was written by Taegeun Jeong & Jaebeom Cho
+This note was written by Taegeun Jeong